height, inline-size and block-size.

 Test yourself.

-and then display either the value as it was applied or the computed value.
+The buttons below apply the entered value to the property block-size and then display either the value as it was applied or the computed value.

-is serialized.
+This second option allows us to see how the value of height is serialized.
 It is particularly noted that all units are converted to pixels.

 Simulator.

-The simulator below allows you to differentiate between physical properties, such as height
+The simulator below allows you to differentiate between physical properties, such as height, and logical properties like block-size

 that adapt to the writing mode depending on the languages.

-Browsers compatibility with height
+Browsers compatibility with height.

 All these properties are properly supported by all current browsers.
 However, Internet Explorer does not handle logical properties (which take writing direction into account) but IE is no longer in use.

-to define the dimension of an element in the block direction.inline-size
+height to define the height of an element.block-size to define the dimension of an element in the block direction.inline-size to define the dimension of an element in the inline direction.heightproperty

 Browsers on computers :